 Weed out Potential Iffy Candidates

-Social media can also be an effective tool for weeding out potentially iffy candidates.
+Social media can also be a useful tool for weeding out potentially iffy candidates.
 Before committing to your next hire, browse through their different social media profiles.
-If they’re pictured behaving badly on their platforms or appear to have a bad attitude, they may not fit your company culture.
+If they’re pictured misbehaving on their platforms or appear to have a bad attitude, they may not fit your company culture.

 Disadvantages of Using Social Media for Recruitment

-Whilst there are many benefits of using social media as a recruitment tool, it does have it’s drawbacks.
+While there are many benefits of using social media as a recruitment tool, it does have it’s drawbacks.
 The most obvious benefit being that anyone can set up an account for free.
 However, as anyone in business will know, free isn’t always cheap.
-Understanding the subtle nuances between the channels and which one is best for sharing what kind of content can be a minefield to navigate.
+It is understanding the subtle nuances between the channels and which one is best for sharing what kind of content which can be a minefield to navigate.

 Creating a continuous stream of quality content which presents your company in its best light is a full-time job for a skilled professional.
 It might even take a whole team of Digital Marketing Executives to manage your social media presence effectively, depending on the size of your business.

-Even for a small business, scrolling through endless social media feeds and reaching out to prospective candidates through InMails can be extremely time-consuming.
+Even for a small business, scrolling through endless social media feeds and reaching out to prospective candidates via InMails can be extremely time-consuming.
+Large companies often employ several full-time Marketing professionals to manage their social media feeds.

-We take a different approach to digital, tech and IT recruitment.
-Our specialists use every possible resource, network and contact to unearth the best talent.
-Including social media in its various guises.
-No talented IT candidate is ever overlooked when our recruitment consultants are on the case!
+Our recruitment specialists use every possible resource, network and contact to unearth the skills your business needs.
+Social media is just one of the tools we invest in to ensure that no stone is left unturned when our recruitment consultants are on the case!

 Are you Following us?